-mergers and acquisitions or arrangements preparatory to an exchange or tender offer, under which "premature public announcement may properly be avoided"); NASDAQ Stock Market Rule 5250(b)(1) ("Except in unusual circumstances, a Nasdaq-listed Company shall make prompt disclosure to the public through any Regulation FD compliant method (or combination of methods) of disclosure of any material information that would reasonably be expected to affect the value of its securities or influence investors' decisions.").
+mergers and acquisitions or arrangements preparatory to an exchange or tender offer, under which "premature public announcement may properly be avoided"); Nasdaq Stock Market Rule 5250(b)(1) ("Except in unusual circumstances, a Nasdaq-listed Company shall make prompt disclosure to the public through any Regulation FD compliant method (or combination of methods) of disclosure of any material information that would reasonably be expected to affect the value of its securities or influence investors' decisions.").
 Although the NYSE amended its immediate release policy in May 2009 to allow an issuer to use any method of disclosure allowed by Regulation FD (an approach that matches Nasdaq's), rather than to require exclusively the use of a press release, the NYSE's amended rule continues to "encourage" issuers to use press releases.
 SEC Release No. 34-59823 (Apr.
 27, 2009); NYSE Listed Company Manual §202.06.
+While foreign private issuers are not required to comply with Regulation FD (see supra Note 4), NYSE Listed Company Manual §202.06 requires foreign private issuers listed on the NYSE to comply with the timely alert policy set forth in §202.05 by any method (or combination of methods) allowed by Regulation FD for a domestic U.S. issuer.
+NYSE Listed Company Manual §202.06.

-submission to the SEC of all significant information that (i) must be made public under local law in the issuer's country of incorporation or domicile, (ii) is filed with any foreign stock exchange on which the issuer's securities are listed and made public by such exchange or (iii) is distributed to the issuer's securityholders.
+submission to the SEC of all significant information that (i) must be made public under local law in the issuer's country of incorporation or domicile, (ii) is filed with any foreign stock exchange on which the issuer's securities are listed and made public by such exchange or (iii) is distributed to the issuer's securityholders.15